-Grade 5 in GCSE English and Grade 5 in GCSE Maths required.
+Grade 5 or above in GCSE English and GCSE Maths.

 As an international student you must:

 There are two core sections to A level Economics: Microeconomics and Macroeconomics.
 Microeconomics is all about the behaviour and decisions of consumers and businesses.
 Questions in this area might include: Why do footballers earn so much and hairdressers so little?
 Who causes environmental damage and who should pay for it?
-Macroeconomics looks at the bigger picture, in Britain and abroad.
-What was the financial crisis and has it really ended?
+Macroeconomics looks at the bigger picture, in Britain and abroad?
 What causes unemployment and what can be done about it?
 Can we have economic wealth and a solution to climate change?
-What will happen when Britain leaves the European Union?
+The UK stopped being a member of the European Union (EU) at 23:00 GMT on 31 January 2020.
+What will happen next?
+What is Britain’s post-pandemic plan?
+What are the longer-run economic consequences of pandemics in the UK and globally?

 This course is 100% exam-based, incorporating three papers.